Mariners vs. Rays: Betting Trends, Records ATS, Home/Road Splits

 Mariners Betting Records & Stats

-- Based on this matchup's moneyline, the Mariners have an implied win probability of 53.5%.
+- The Mariners have an implied victory probability of 48.8% according to the moneyline set for this matchup.

-- Seattle has played in 140 games with set over/under, and have combined with opponents to go over the total 70 times (70-65-5).
+- Seattle and its opponents have gone over the total this season in 71 of its 141 opportunities.

+- In 17 games with a line this season, the Mariners have a mark of 4-13-0 against the spread.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!